 The Silent Assassins

-An elite, oath-bound order of assassins based in the Red Desert, known for their deadly skill and vow of silence.
+The Silent Assassins are an elite, oath-bound order of assassins based in the Red Desert, known for their deadly skill and vow of silence.
 They are also referred to as the Sessiz Suikast.

 Lord Berick